isthisthat/negaca_grav/user/pages/01.home/_more/section.md

 menu: info
 ---

-Beginners are very welcome at any General Level Class for Adults and Children.
+Adult beginners are very welcome to join and from January 2017 a new dedicated class has been added to our schedule and is run by Mestre Chitaozinho.
 Classes for all ages.
 Please turn up on time to class to ensure you get a full warm up and avoid any risk of injury.
 Uniform recommended after a month of regular training.